Healthy Chicken and Vegetable Stir Fry in 20 Minutes

 Prep Like a Pro (So Cooking Takes 7 Minutes)

-• Divide your piles: Aromatics (garlic/ginger), chicken, hearty veg, tender veg, sauce.
+- Divide your piles: Aromatics (garlic/ginger), chicken, hearty veg, tender veg, and sauce.
 Order matters.

 Wok vs. Skillet: Does It Matter?